SERIES: Tucker Springs

 [A] terrific introduction to the quirky town and its equally quirky denizens. - 4.5 Stars, Scattered Thoughts and Rogue Words

 Welcome to Tucker Springs, Colorado.
 Population, 70-something-thousand.
 Home to beautiful mountain views, two respected universities, and a ridiculously high cost of living.

 Jason Davis can handle a breakup.
 And an overwhelming mortgage.
 And a struggling business.
 And the excruciating pain that keeps him up at night thanks to a shoulder injury.
-But all of it at once?
-Not so much.
-When his shoulder finally pushes him to a breaking point, Jason takes a friend’s advice and gives acupuncture a try.
+But handling all of it at once?
+No, not so much.
+When his shoulder finally pushes him to a breaking point, he takes a friend’s advice and gives acupuncture a try.

 Acupuncturist Michael Whitman is a single dad struggling to make ends meet.
 When a mutual friend refers Jason as a patient, and Jason suggests a roommate arrangement to alleviate their respective financial strains, Michael jumps at the opportunity.

 Living together should be easy, and it would be if not for Jason’s undeniable attraction to his new roommate.
 The temptation to act on those feelings is strong, but Michael is straight.

 Or at least, that’s what their mutual friend claims...